alex-kinokon/jsx-dom/README.md

 If you need to create an SVG element that is not in the list, or you want to specify a custom namespace, use the attribute `namespaceURI`.

+jsx-dom also includes a few utility functions to facilitate the process of refactoring from or to React.

 ## `useText`

-While this is technically not a hook in a React sense, it functions like one and facilitates simple DOM text changes.
+While this is technically not a hook in the React sense, it functions like one and facilitates simple DOM text changes.

 ```jsx